keberwein/DT-770-Panzer-Mod/README.md

 Sound Impressions
 -----------------

 The dampening modifications tune the sound of the DT770 without changing it completely.
 Overall, I would say this mod changes the DT770's signature "V-shaped" to a more linear experience.
 The high-end is pushed back, allowing the mid-range come forward more than before, while the low-end remains largely unchanged.
+See the "Pad Rolling" section for more on this.

 **Red line = Stock DT770.
 Blue line = With sound dampening.**